For a motoring enthusiast, collecting a new car is always a highlight.

 1. Agree the value of your car

-You won’t need to provide a valuation if your car is worth less than £300,000.
-If it is worth more, then we’ll simply need is a copy of the purchase invoice within 30 days of cover starting.
+If your car is worth less than £300,000, you won’t need to provide a valuation and if it is worth more, then all we need is a copy of the purchase invoice within 30 days of cover starting.

 2. Protect against depreciation

-Using car finance to buy your new car?
-If so, your lender will charge you interest on the cost of the purchase.
-This means that if your car depreciates, its value will be less than the amount you’ve borrowed plus interest, even as the amount you owe reduces over time.
+If you buy your new car using finance, your lender will charge you interest on the total cost of the purchase.
+This means that if your car depreciates from the point of sale, its value will be less than the amount borrowed plus interest, even as the amount you owe reduces over time.

-In the event of a claim, most motor insurance policies pay up to the car’s market value.
-Therefore, if your car is later written off, or stolen and not recovered, the sum you receive from your insurer may not be sufficient to clear the outstanding finance.
+Therefore, if your car is later written off following a collision or other incident, or stolen and not recovered, the sum you receive from your insurer may not be sufficient to clear the outstanding finance.
+This 'gap' is what's covered if you choose to take out a GAP insurance policy.

 Our policy includes GAP cover as standard.
 Find out more here (opens a new window).